knetikmedia/knetikcloud-ruby-client/docs/ActivitiesApi.md

 id = 789 # Integer | The id of the activity

 opts = {
-  activity_resource: KnetikCloudClient::RepresentsAnActivityThatCanBeParameterizedAndTrackedThroughMetricsScoresEtc.new # RepresentsAnActivityThatCanBeParameterizedAndTrackedThroughMetricsScoresEtc | The activity resource object
+  activity_resource: KnetikCloudClient::ActivityResource.new # ActivityResource | The activity resource object
 }

 begin